franciellevargas/DeepXplain/README.md

 - Sufficiency and Comprehensiveness of rationales (optional/if applied)

+## Preliminary Findings:
+- Preliminary results indicate that SRA enhances alignment with human rationales while also contributing to improved classification performance.

+- There is initial evidence that the model trained with SRA commits fewer false positives on neutral mentions of sensitive groups, indicating potential for bias mitigation.

 > 📅 **Phase 1: Preparation & Onboarding**
 > **Duration:** July 1 - July 7